Regularized Riesz energies of submanifolds

-\begin{proof} It is enough to consider the case where $\dom$ does not contain the origin, and $I$ is an inversion with respect to the unit sphere. \end{proof} \fi \begin{theorem} \j{The regularized $z$-energy $E_\dom(z)$ is a M\"obius invariant if and only if $n=\dim\dom$ is even and $z=-2n$. } \end{theorem} \begin{proof} \j{The regularized $z$-energy is scale invariant only if $z=-2n$ by Proposition \ref{last_proposition}.
+where $(n-2)!!=(n-2)\cdot(n-4)\cdots3\cdot1$.
+Hence, the beta function of a ball has infinitely many poles at $z=-n, -n-1, -n-3, -n-5, \dots$ when $n$ is even, and exactly $(n+3)/2$ poles at $z=-n, -n-1, -n-3, \dots, -2n$ when $n$ is odd. \end{example} \begin{theorem} The regularized $z$-energy $E_\dom(z)$ is a M\"obius invariant if and only if $n=\dim\dom$ is even and $z=-2n$. \end{theorem} \begin{proof} The regularized $z$-energy is scale invariant only if $z=-2n$ by Proposition \ref{last_proposition}.
 The example above shows that the regularized $(-2n)$-energy is not scale-invariant if $n$ is odd.
 Propositions \ref{prop_residue_B_Omega} and \ref{last_proposition} show that $E_\dom(-2n)$ is scale invariant if $n$ is even.
-Therefore, we have only to show that $E_\dom(-2n)=E_{I(\dom)}(-2n)$ if $n$ is even, $I$ is an inversion with respect to the unit sphere, and $\dom$ is a compact domain in $\RR^n$ with smooth boundary that does not contain the origin. }
+Therefore, we have only to show that $E_\dom(-2n)=E_{I(\dom)}(-2n)$ if $n$ is even, $I$ is an inversion with respect to the unit sphere, and $\dom$ is a compact domain in $\RR^n$ with smooth boundary that does not contain the origin.